 You could easily spend your entire break at Gliffaes enjoying the beautiful house and stunning gardens.
 But if you do feel you need something else to do, there are plenty of options available.

-Gliffaes is a popular destination for fishing, and fly fishing courses are available for beginners and improvers.
+When you’re visitingGliffaes, fishing is a popular pastime, and fly fishing courses are available for beginners and improvers.
 If you’re already a confident fisher, you can fish on the rivers Usk and Wye.

 You’ll need to bring your own tackle, but you can purchase flies at Reception.
 They will be able to recommend local guides (ghillies) as well.